djangify/our-spot/README.md

 _Report a photo or profile_ - The button under photos and profiles is shown for example purposes only but will become a working facility in the next phase.

-_Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is not available but will become available.
+_Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is not available and members are presented with a message to contact Admin.

 Additional features to be included are: